 A background to asbestos

 Asbestos is a carcinogenic fibrous mineral found in an array of building materials.
 Problems with asbestos arise when such materials are disturbed or damaged and no asbestos management plan is in place, for example during building or refurbishing work, as the fibres in these products inevitably become released into the air.
-The fibres then embed themselves into the lining of a person’s lungs.
-It is never immediately apparent that a person exposed to asbestos has inhaled these fibres because they are invisible to the naked eye and have no fragrance and, after exposure, the symptoms can take many years to develop fully.

 Asbestos has been used from the 1950s through to the 1980s due to its relative cheapness and its effective insulating properties, for example, asbestos insulation was widely used in house building.
 Therefore, there is a possibility today that numerous buildings may still contain traces of asbestos in many of their current building materials.